faberNovel/terraform-gcp-github-runner/README.md

 ## Setup
 To setup the infrastucture, manual steps which can not be done through Terraform must be done:
-1. A GitHub App with proper setup needs to be created and installed in the GitHub organization where self hosted runners will be available.
-[GitHub setup section](#github-setup) explains how to setup this GitHub App
+1. Setup a GitHub App which will be installed in the GitHub organization where self hosted runners will be available.
+[GitHub setup section](#1-github-setup) explains how to setup this GitHub App
-2. An empty GCP project which will host the self hosted runners and scaling logic must be created.
-[GCP setup section](#google-cloud-plateform-setup) explains how to setup this GCP project
+2. Setup a GCP project which will host the self hosted runners and scaling logic must be created.
+[GCP setup section](#2-google-cloud-plateform-setup) explains how to setup this GCP project
 3. Deploy the infrastructure on GCP using Terraform using Packer and Terraform
 4. Update GitHup App Webhook setting with GCP project information computed during GCP deployement